 The FT Action Length field shall be set to an unsigned number representing the length in octets of the FT Action Frame field, following the bit ordering conventions of 9.2.2 (Conventions).

-The AP Address field shall be set to the BSSID of the current AP’s BSS.
-The target AP shall use this address as the destination address when sending the Remote Response frame as a response to the Remote Request.
+The AP Address field shall be set to the MAC address of the current FTR.
+The target FTR shall use this address as the destination address when sending the Remote Response frame as a response to the Remote Request.

 The FT Action Frame field shall be set to the contents of the FT Action frame, from the Category field to the end of the Action frame body.

 (…existing texts…)

 TGbe editor: Change Clause 9.6.8 as follows (track change on):